-Table 10: harnessScript properties
+Table 9: harnessScript properties

 Attribute Name Description

+4 4 The output name of the current test in the report.
+Default value is the relative path of the

 testsuite. test.
 It can be manually set by the user.
 More details on the output name are available in the

 test.name section Specific Custom Properties.

 The current test absolute path in the filesystem.

 testsuite.

 test.path

 The absolute path to the custom properties of the current test (see the property

 testsuite. customPropertiesExtension)

 test.

 properties

 The absolute path to the common properties of all the tests (see the property

 testsuite. commonProperties)

 common.

 properties

 The absolute path to the directory of the final report.

 testsuite.

 report.dir